Skip to main content

 • Change your home jurisdiction to another Canadian regulator outside of British Columbia.

-• Change your registration to non-practising in your home jurisdiction.
+• Change your licensure to non-practising in your home jurisdiction.

-• Cancel/do not renew your registration in your home jurisdiction.
+• Cancel/do not renew your licensure in your home jurisdiction.

 Resources to support your practice in British Columbia